The power of music and its potential as an aid to learning

 The tangible benefits of learning language through song

 There have been several studies that suggest support for the use of song for language learning.
-Good et al., (2014) compared two groups of Spanish-speaking English language learners, one who learned a passage through song and one who learned the same passage as an oral poem.
-They found that in all three domains – recall, pronunciation and translation – those in the sung condition outperformed those in the spoken condition
+Good et al., (2014) compared English language learners who learned a passage through song with those who learned the same passage as an oral poem.
+They found that those in the sung condition outperformed those in the spoken condition

-Another study conducted by researchers at the University of Western Ontario investigated incidental vocabulary learning through listening to songs.
-They concluded that listening to songs contributed to vocabulary learning, with repeated listening having a positive effect on vocabulary gains (Pavia, Webb and Faez, 2019)
+Another study concluded that listening to songs contributed to vocabulary learning, with repeated listening having a positive effect on vocabulary gains (Pavia, Webb and Faez, 2019)

-A more recent quantitative meta-analysis examining the influence of English songs on English L2 lexical language learning concluded that using English songs had a large effect on English L2 vocabulary learning (Murphy Odo, 2021).
+A more recent quantitative meta-analysis concluded that using English songs had a large effect on English L2 vocabulary learning (Murphy Odo, 2021).

 These are just some examples and as above, the limitations of these studies need to be examined.
 But they appear to suggest support for the well-considered use of songs in the classroom.